julielwei/drjuliewei/_drafts/prototype.md

 If you want to link to something put it in hard parens with the url in soft parens afterward.
 So [this is a link](http://to.this.site/).
 Wasn't that easy?
 Images are just about the same, except you use an exclamation point first.
 So to insert an image ![This is 'alt' text if the browser can't display the image](http://this.is.the.link/to-an-image.jpg "and a title, if you want one")

-You can bold to words with *asterisks before and after*  or **double asterisks, if you prefer** it even stronger.
+You can italicize to words with *asterisks before and after*  or bold them with **double asterisks, if you prefer**.
 If you want to type and asterisk just use a slash first \*.